Welcome to Tekarra Lodge

 For almost 30 years, I have been staying at Tekarra when I visit Jasper.

 The location is perfect - Tekarra sits on a ridge above the meeting of the Athabasca and Miette rivers.
 The view from the ridge is amazing - from the rivers with their islands and sandbars, to the trees, and of course, the surrounding mountains.
 Tekarra is also within walking distance of several hiking trails and to Jasper town.
-The cabins have a rustic charm, with the aged patina of the wood floors and walls and with cheerful fires burning in the stone fireplace.

 The staff have always been cheerful and helpful, greeting new guests with a smile and greeting us repeat guests as friends.